MicrosoftDocs/cpp-docs/docs/cpp/object-lifetime-and-resource-management-modern-cpp.md

 ---
+title: "Object lifetime and resource management (RAII)"
-title: "Object Lifetime And Resource Management (Modern C++)" ms.date: "11/04/2016" ms.topic: "conceptual" ms.assetid: 8aa0e1a1-e04d-46b1-acca-1d548490700f
+description: "Follow the principle of RAII in modern C++ to avoid resource leaks." ms.date: "11/19/2019" ms.topic: "conceptual" ms.assetid: 8aa0e1a1-e04d-46b1-acca-1d548490700f
 ---
-# Object Lifetime And Resource Management (Modern C++)
+# Object lifetime and resource management (RAII)

-Unlike managed languages, C++ has no garbage collection (GC) process that releases heap memory and other resources as a program runs.
-In modern C++, all resources and memory that a program acquires should have an object that owns them.
-An owning object is responsible for releasing its resources in its destructor.
-When an object goes out of scope, the destructor is automatically invoked.
-If the object owns a resource, then its destructor should return the resource, for example by calling [delete]().
+Unlike managed languages, C++ has no garbage collection process that releases heap memory and other resources as a program runs.
+A program is responsible for returning all acquired resources to the operating system.
+Failure to release a resource results in a *leak* and renders the resource unavailable to other programs.
+Memory leaks in particular are a common cause of bugs in C-style programming.
+Modern C++ avoids using heap memory as much as possible by declaring objects on the stack.
+When an resource is too large for the stack, then it should be *owned* by an object that is responsible for releasing the resource in its destructor.
+The principle that *objects own resources* is also known as "resource acquisition is initialization" or "RAII".
+The owning object itself is declared on the stack, so that when the goes out of scope, its destructor is automatically invoked.
 In this way, garbage collection in C++ is closely related to object lifetime and is deterministic.
 A resource is always released at a known point in the program, which you can control.
 Only deterministic destructors like those in C++ can handle memory and non-memory resources equally.
-C++ is designed to ensure that objects are destroyed at the correct times, that is, as blocks are exited, in reverse order of construction.
-When an object is destroyed, its bases and members are destroyed in a particular order.

-Use static lifetime sparingly (global static, function local static) because problems can arise.
-When the constructor of a global object throws an exception, typically, the app faults in a way that can be difficult to debug.
-Construction order is problematic for static lifetime objects, and is not concurrency-safe.
-In addition, destruction order can be complex, especially where polymorphism is involved.
-Even if your object or variable isn’t polymorphic and doesn't have complex construction/destruction ordering, there’s still the issue of thread-safe concurrency.
-A multithreaded app can’t safely modify the data in static objects without having thread-local storage, resource locks, and other special precautions.

-The principle that *objects own resources* is also known as "resource acquisition is initialization" or "RAII".
 The following example shows a simple object `w`.
 It is declared on the stack at function scope, and is destroyed at the end of the function block.
 The object `w` owns no *resources* (such as heap-allocated memory).
 Its only member `g` is itself declared on the stack and simply goes out of scope along with `w`.
 Therefore, no special code is needed in the `widget` destructor.

 ```cpp
 class widget {